 14. Upon case closure, CSS removes the Family Violence Indicator (FVI) from the child(ren) on the case.
 To request FVI removal, CSS staff follows the Case Closure Application Training Minute available on the CSS InfoNet.

 15. (a) When a 60 Day Closure Letter is sent, CSS finance staff:

 (1) sets the child support accrual end date on the Obligation Information Per Child page of the OBLU screen in OSIS, as the last day of the month following the 60-calendar day period; or

 (2) immediately ends current support when CSS receives:

 (A) a court order terminating current child support;

 (B) a final adoption order; or

 (C) confirmation custody transferred to the NCP or a third party not receiving public assistance.

-(b) Staff removes any balances from the case after the 60-calendar day time period has elapsed.
+(b) CSS staff removes any balances from the case after the 60-calendar day time period has elapsed.